-On SCR Tracker, you can choose to upload such documentation to the bottom of the volunteer’s profile.
+On Sign In Central Record, you can choose to upload such documentation to the bottom of the volunteer’s profile.

-If you choose to obtain enhanced DBS certificate for a supervised volunteer, then you must use judgement and do a risk assessment — but you must not do barred list check.
+If you choose to obtain an enhanced DBS certificate for a supervised volunteer, then you must use judgment and do a risk assessment — but you must not do a barred list check.

 How do I know if the volunteer is supervised or unsupervised?